TriJUG/trijug.github.io/sections/trijug.md

 * Become a leader in the community
 * Personal and professional growth
 * Looks great on a resume and makes you a hit at parties

---slide--

-# Who is hiring?

---slide--

-# Who is looking?